All D&D 5e books: Sourcebooks, campaign books, modules & more

 Explore the Forgotten Realms: The Sword Coast Adventurer’s Guide

-If your adventure is set in the Forgotten Realms, specifically along the Sword Coast then this is the perfect 5e book for you.
-It’ll give you some background on the legendary Neverwinter, Waterdeep, and Baldur’s Gate, as well as details on the culture surrounding each city, town, and location.
-It’s a fantastic region to get started in and is even better when you know everything about it.
+If your adventure is set in the Forgotten Realms, specifically along the Sword Coast then this is perfect.
+It’ll give you background on Neverwinter, Waterdeep, and Baldur’s Gate, as well as details on the culture surrounding each city, town, and location.

 Explore MTG and D&D for less: Guildmasters’ Guide to Ravnica

-Coming in as one of the cheaper DnD 5e books out there, Guildmasters’ Guide to Ravnica is perfect for those lovers of both D&D and Magic: The Gathering.
+Coming in as one of the cheaper DnD 5e books, Guildmasters’ Guide to Ravnica is perfect for those lovers of both D&D and Magic: The Gathering.
 Released as a collaboration between the two, Guildmasters’ Guide to Ravnica is a blend between the two games and features new items, classes, and so much more.

 Enjoy your favorite D&D show at your own table: Acquisitions Incorporated